 Medically Fit & Able

 You need to be in good general health for this expedition and be reasonably fit and able.
-The main concern is that everyone is able to pitch in equally and do their fair share when it comes to group activities like the communal cooking and cleaning up, packing gear in and out of the truck, erecting your own tent, etc. You do not need to be super-fit by any means and all ages are welcome.
+The main concern is that everyone is able to pitch in equally and do their fair share when it comes to group activities like the occasional communal cooking and cleaning up when preparing a meal from the truck’s kitchen, packing your gear in and out of the truck, etc. You do not need to be super-fit by any means and all ages are welcome.
 We always attract a very broad age range on these expeditions, from people in their 20’s through to people in their 70’s.

 Please inform us of any medical conditions that you have before departure so that your crew know how to deal with a medical situation if it should arise.
 All information will be kept confidential unless you request us to inform your fellow travelers.
 For example, it may be wise to inform fellow travelers if you are allergic to something like bee-stings so they know what to do if you get stung.